 While everyone ummed and ahhed about riding in the rain, the heat, or the traffic, I plonked on my helmet, hooked up the apps, upgraded my phone (see below), and went off on a few rides.

-Here are my off-the-cuff thoughts on the Forcite helmet after putting about 500km on it in a range of conditions, using two different bikes.
+Here is my detailed Forcite helmet review after putting about 2,000 km on it in a range of conditions, using three different bikes.

 Are you obsessed with motorcycles?